IEvangelist/davidpine.net/content/conclusions.md

 > <p/> Like an aggressive contagion seeking the next victim, negativity can plague an entire team's morale.
 Negativity is contagious!

+# Optimism is a choice

+> <p/> Expect nothing, but be grateful for everything.

 # Programming

 > <p/> In programming there isn't a "right way" but there is always a "wrong way".
 There is however a "better way", until you run out of time.